Urban Forest Management Strategy

 Any Evergreen Tree especially Cypress

-by kirabay, over 3 years agoToo many deciduous trees are being planted by Surrey and wish you would plant more evergreen trees.
+by kirabay, almost 5 years agoToo many deciduous trees are being planted by Surrey and wish you would plant more evergreen trees.
 Existing trees are being cut down for condos/large houses and they are not being replaced adequately.
 Surrey does not follow up and the trees that were to be saved are gone within a few months.

 Green Timbers is an exceptional park and would like to see a smaller version in the Newton area.
 Tons of development and little green space.